 Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and H5.
-Include:

-- 2022 undergraduate class: all students who started at your institution as first-time students and received a bachelor's degree between July 1, 2021 and June 30, 2022. - Only loans made to students who borrowed while enrolled at your institution. - · Co-signed loans.
+- · 2023 undergraduate class: all students who started at your institution as first-time students and - Only loans made to students who borrowed while enrolled at your institution. - Co-signed loans.